The original do-it-yourself travel guide to Europe SM

 The Real World

-What follows here is the beautiful nuts-and-bolts of what it's really like in Europe.
+What follows here is the nuts-and-bolts of what it's really like in Europe.
 You can sleep better for less no matter what your budget if you don't sleep through this chapter.
 I'm talking half price, clean rooms, firm beds, good plumbing, and no noise.
 If you do not appreciate that, you have not been to Europe.

 Hotel Lists